Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/world/introduction.rst

 :doc:`compositing nodes </compositing/index>` are often preferred, though more complex to master, for the additional control and options they offer.
-For example, filtering the Z value (distance from camera) or normals (direction of surfaces) through compositing nodes can further increase the depth and spacial clarity of a scene.
+For example, filtering the Z value (distance from camera) or normals (direction of surfaces) through compositing nodes can further increase the depth and spatial clarity of a scene.